MicrosoftDocs/power-automate-docs/articles/developer/desktop-flow-public-apis.md

 }
 ```

-The inputs of the script are viewable in the run details page on the power automate portal (in Preview).
+The inputs of the script are viewable in the run details page on the Power Automate portal (in Preview).

 > [!WARNING]
 > When using the API, there are some limitations to be aware of: